joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6864279/2025/12/05/jayden-daniels-cleared-commanders-vikings/

 **Donald Trump awarded inaugural FIFA Peace Prize**\
-`FIFA never announced nominees for the new award and have not said how or by whom the winner was chosen.`\
+`FIFA never announced nominees for the new award and has not said how or by whom the winner was chosen.`\
 https://nytimes.com/athletic/6854845/2025/12/05/fifa-peace-prize-trump-infantino/

 **Ohio State signing 5-star WR Chris Henry Jr. after late Oregon push**\